Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-6r-s6Hk7QwY.md

 # [February 11th, 2020 Livestream](../2020-02-11.md)
 ## Q&A: S.A.M.
 Ore?
 https://www.youtube.com/watch?v=6r-s6Hk7QwY
-This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Doing something with S.A.M.
-Ore next update?](./yt-tSUBtq9ny4g.md) [https://www.youtube.com/watch?v=tSUBtq9ny4g](https://www.youtube.com/watch?v=tSUBtq9ny4g)
+This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: When is S.A.M.
+Ore becoming use?](./yt-maWDJJM4ID8.md) [https://www.youtube.com/watch?v=maWDJJM4ID8](https://www.youtube.com/watch?v=maWDJJM4ID8)

 ### Topics